-Employees of Bournemouth University are entitled to apply for a parking permit if they live further than 2 miles from their main place of work, subject to the Terms and Conditions outlined below.
+Employees of Bournemouth University are entitled to apply for a virtual E-parking permit if they live further than 2 miles from their main place of work, subject to the Terms and Conditions outlined below.

 For further information on permissible documentation to support your application, please refer to the Staff Car Parking Permit Appeals Procedure, under the Facilities and Services section of the staff handbook.